Ever wonder what makes your erection hard?

 If you have recently developed a bent penis, the bend is usually a problem with the corpus cavernosum itself.

 A bent penis (Peyronies Disease) is usually the result of a scar and/or plaque deposit on the corpus cavernosum that is not allowing part of your corpus cavernosum, to expand normally.

 Also, sometimes the bent penis is just a mild curve.
-This curved penis is usually caused by repeated stretching over and over again in a certain direction.
+This curved penis can also be caused by repeated stretching over and over again in a certain direction.

 In either event, a bent penis is no real cause for concern and is very easy to fix.

 A normally healthy male body is capable of producing strong erections well into it's 90s!

 Arteriosclerosis can inhibit the blood flow into these erectile chambers.
 So it is important to exercise, eat a proper diet, and eat the high Omega 3 (essential fatty acid, like from fish and fish oil) rich foods that keep your veins and arteries clean